jeromesaiz/autoXLIFF/README.md

 # autoXLIFF
 A tool to help developers manage their XLIFF translation files automatically from their Twig templates.
-It works out of box with Silex and is flexible enough to work with other frameworks that are using Twig.
+It works out of box with Silex/Symphony and is flexible enough to work with other frameworks that are using Twig.

 Pull requests welcome to improve this project !